CalamityAdam/iot/ruby/projects/max_windowed_range/README.md

 instantly.
 Every time we move the window, we `enqueue` the next element and `dequeue` the last element.
 This solves the problem with `slice`.
 However, removing items from `MyQueue` takes O(n) time.
-As the first element of the array is shifted off,the remaining elements will be reassigned in new position in memory.
+As the first element of the array is shifted off, the remaining elements will be reassigned in new position in memory.
 Also, it still leaves us with the problem of expensive `min` and `max` operations.
 To resolve this, we'll have to make clever use of another data structure, the **stack**.